When the AI Party Ends: What an OpenAI Shock Could Do to Your Stocks (and What to Watch Next)

 Key Takeaways

-• Since late 2022, AI has been responsible for 80% of all stock market returns, with just 10 companies holding 40% of the entire S&P 500's value.
+- Since late 2022, AI has been responsible for 80% of stock market returns, and just 10 companies now represent about 40% of the S&P 500, meaning any AI narrative break can hit index-heavy portfolios harder than people expect.

 The Uncomfortable Truth Nobody Wants to Hear